A Better Start - Literacy and Learning Theme

 Professor Macfarlane’s research focuses on exploring Indigenous and sociocultural realities that influence education policy and practice.
 His prolific publication portfolio has earned him national and international standing in his field of scholarship.
 He has been the recipient of a number of prestigious awards, including the Tohu Pae Tawhiti Award from the New Zealand Council for Educational Research, and the University of Canterbury Research Medal.
 Professor Macfarlane is the Kaihautū (Senior Māori Advisor) of the New Zealand Psychological Society, and the inaugural Professor of Māori Research at the University of Canterbury.
 Professor Macfarlane is a Principal Investigator and Leader of Vision Mātauranga Māori on the ‘A Better Start: E Tipu e Rea’ project.

 Niki Davis is University of Canterbury Distinguished Professor of e-Learning.
 She is recognized internationally as a leading expert in ICT in education.
-Sought by UNESCO, international agencies, and institutions for her expertise; she has over 200 publications and is Editor in Chief of the Journal of Open Flexible and Distance Learning.
-Professor Davis is writing a book and associated postgraduate course on change with digital technologies in education within the University of Canterbury Postgraduate Diploma of Education (e-learning and digital technologies).
+Sought by UNESCO, international agencies, and institutions for her expertise; she has over 200 publications.
+Professor Davis has recently published a book and is associated with the postgraduate course on Change with Digital Technologies in Education within the University of Canterbury Postgraduate Diploma of Education (e-learning and digital technologies).
 Professor Davis is a leading investigator on the Literacy stream of the project, including the ‘braid’ of research on emerging bilinguals living in a digital world.